Simple excision is the most appropriate treatment for many skin cancers. This achieves a cure rate in excess of 95% in properly selected cases.

 All excision specimens are sent to a Pathologist.
 Occasionaly the excision is deemed inadequate by the Pathologist, and re-excision is recommended to ensure complete clearance of the lesion.

 Mohs Micrographic Surgery is the most effective surgical treatment for skin cancer.
 Mohs Surgery has a proven cure rate approaching 99% for primary tumours.
 Mohs surgery is indicated in situations where the doctor and patient wish to ensure complete cancer removal, with maximum conservation of normal surrounding skin and underlying tissues.
-This is especially beneficial in preserving function and deliver an optimal cosmetic result in areas such as the nose, eyelid, ears, digits and genitalia.
+This delivers an unsurpassed cure rate, optimal cosmetic result, and preserves function in areas such as the nose, eyelid, ears, digits and genitalia.

-Mohs surgery is the treatment of choice for high risk tumours, such as those which have resisted prior treatment and demonstrate aggressive histopathological features under the microscope.
+Mohs surgery is the treatment of choice for high risk tumours that have resisted prior treatment and demonstrate aggressive histopathological features under the microscope.
 For this group of skin cancers, traditional surgery cure rates generally fall to 60%; compared to 92% for Mohs surgery.

-Unlike other forms of skin cancer surgery, Mohs surgery ensures complete tumour removal, histopathological analysis, and surgical reconstruction at the one treatment session in most cases.
+Unlike other forms of skin cancer surgery, Mohs surgery delivers complete tumour removal, confirmed with real time histopathological analysis, and surgical reconstruction at the one treatment session in most cases.
 Once the skin cancer has been completely removed by Mohs surgery, a subsequent repair may be confidently undertaken by the surgeon and patient; safe in the knowledge that the risk of repeat surgeries to chase out ‘missed’ or recurrent cancer is markedly reduced.
-This avoids unnecessary discomfort, anxiety and inconvenience for patients.
+This reduces unnecessary discomfort, anxiety, time, cost and inconvenience for patients.

 Dr Sheridan is a respected and trusted Dermatologist specialising in Mohs Micrographic Surgery.
 He has undertaken training in Mohs surgery in Perth and Sydney, Australia; and Oxford, UK.

 Dr Sheridan serves on the Mohs Micrographic Surgery Committee of the Australasian College of Dermatology.
-He heads the Mohs Surgery and Pathology Quality Assurance Programme which sets and enforces standards for Australian Mohs Surgeons.
+He played a key role in the establishment of the national ACD Mohs Surgery and Pathology Quality Assurance Programme which sets and enforces standards for Australian Mohs Surgeons.

-Dr Sheridan believes in a multidisciplinary approach and works in close association with a network of highly skilled Oculoplastic Surgeons; Plastic and Reconstructive Surgeons; Radiation Oncologists; ENT Surgeons; GPs and Skin Cancer Clinic doctors.
-Our staff actively liaise with other team members in accordance with the needs of each individual case, to ensure that every patient receives the very best of care.
+Dr Sheridan believes in a multidisciplinary approach and works in close collaboration with a network of highly skilled Plastic and Reconstructive Surgeons; Radiation Oncologists; Oculoplastic Surgeons; ENT Surgeons; GPs; Skin Cancer Clinic doctors; and Nurse Practitioners.
+Our staff actively liaise with fellow team members to best serve the needs of each individual, and work hard to ensure that every patient receives the very best of care.

 How does Mohs Micrographic Surgery work?

-A microscope will be used to allow your specialist to ensure complete removal of your skin cancer.
+A microscope will be used by your specialist to ensure complete removal of your skin cancer.

 There are two significant advantages with this technique: